-In April 2015, the FASB issued Accounting Standards Update No. 2015-03 (ASU-2015-03), Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 This guidance is intended to simplify the presentation of debt issuance costs.
 These amendments require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-It will be effective for our interim and annual financial statements beginning in the first quarter of 2016.
-We will apply the guidance in ASU 2015-03 in our financial statements commencing in the first quarter of 2016, which will result in a reclassification of approximately \$1.0 million from Other Assets to a reduction of Convertible Notes, net.
+ASU 2015-03 was effective for our interim and annual financial statements beginning in the first quarter of 2016.
+We applied this guidance in our financial statements commencing the first quarter of 2016.
+Unamortized debt issuance costs of \$1.0 million as of December 31, 2015 were reclassified from other non-current assets to a deduction from Convertible Notes, net in the consolidated balance sheets.